neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 :language: python
 ```

 This guide explains how to use the [SLEAP](https://sleap.ai/) module that is
 installed on the SWC's HPC cluster to run training and/or inference jobs.

 :::{warning}
-Some links withing this document point to the
+Some links within this document point to the
 [SWC internal wiki](https://wiki.ucl.ac.uk/display/SI/SWC+Intranet),
 which is only accessible from within the SWC network.
 :::

-:::{dropdown} Intepreting code blocks wihin this document
+:::{dropdown} Interpreting code blocks wihin this document
 :color: info
 :icon: info

 Shell commands will be shown in code blocks like this
 (with the `$` sign indicating the shell prompt):
 ```{code-block} console
 $ echo "Hello world!"
 ```

 Similarly, Python code blocks will appear with the `>>>` sign indicating the
 Python interpreter prompt:
 ```{code-block} pycon